1776 Jefferys-Carver Map of Quebec with plans of Quebec City and Montreal

 Evocatively Presented

 The map is not only rich in detail, but it is also beautifully and entertainingly engraved.
-The title cartouche is framed with a rocky, forested waterfall scene, the title is engraved so that it appears chiseled into a rock face.
-Each of the four inset maps are presented in a trompe l’oeil resembling separate sheets spread across the surface of the actual map.
+The title cartouche is framed with a rocky, forested waterfall scene; the title is engraved to appear chiseled into a rock face.
+Each of the four inset maps is presented in a trompe l'oeil , resembling separate sheets spread across the surface of the actual map.

 Publication History and Census

 This map was engraved in 1776 for inclusion in Thomas Jefferys' American Atlas.
-Following Jefferys' death in 1771, production of the atlas was taken over by Sayer and Bennett.
-Further issues of the map would be printed in 1788 and 1794.
-The map and the atlas are both well represented in institutional collections.
+Following Jefferys' death in 1771, Sayer and Bennett took over the production of the atlas.
+Further issues of the map were printed in 1788 and 1794.
+The map and the atlas are both well-represented in institutional collections.

 CartographerS

-Jonathan Carver (April 13, 1710 - January 31, 1780) was am American explorer, cartographer, and writer active during the colonial period.
-He was born in Weymouth, Massachusetts and, During the French and Indian War (1754 - 1763), saw action with the Massachusetts Militia.
-During the war he was able to learn mathematics and military surveying.
-He was elevated to the rank of captain and given charge of a regiment in 1761.
-When the war ended Carver determined to explore the new British territories ceded by the Treaty of Paris.
-In 1766 he was hired by the frontiersman and Royal Governor Robert Rogers to lead an expedition in search of an interior water route to the Pacific.
-He explored parts upper Mississippi basin in the vicinity of modern day Wisconsin, Minnesota, and Iowa.
-In 1769, after the expedition which ended in significant new cartography and Carver believing he may have found a water route to the Pacific.
+Jonathan Carver (April 13, 1710 - January 31, 1780) was an American explorer, cartographer, and writer active during the colonial period.
+He was born in Weymouth, Massachusetts and, During the French and Indian War (1754 - 1763), saw action with the famous 'Roger's Rangers'.
+During the war, he was able to learn mathematics and military surveying.
+He was elevated to captain and given charge of a regiment in 1761.
+When the war ended, Carver was determined to explore the new British territories ceded by the Treaty of Paris.
+In 1766, he was hired by the leader of Robert's Rangers, frontiersman and Royal Governor Robert Rogers (1731 - 1795), to join an expedition in search of an interior water route between the Mississippi and the Pacific.
+With Rogers, he explored parts of the Upper Mississippi basin in modern-day Wisconsin, Minnesota, and Iowa.
+In 1769, the expedition ended with significant new cartography.
+Carver believed he may have found a water route to the Pacific - likely the Missouri.
 In the meantime, Rogers, his patron, was arrested and court-martialed for treason.
-Carver was caught in the fallout from Rogers' court martial and his discoveries were never formally recognized.
-Seeking redress from the crown, Carver traveled to England where his requests where heard.
-He never received a reward for discovering the Northwest Passage, but he was awarded two separate grants in North America.
-Carver's cartographic information passed into the hands of Robert Sayer who incorporated some if it his maps.
-While in England Carver also completed his memoires.
-Published in 1778, the book, Travels through the Interior Parts of North America, in the Years 1766, 1767 and 1768 was an instant success.
+Carver was caught in the fallout from Rogers' court-martial, and his discoveries were never formally recognized.
+Seeking redress from the crown, Carver traveled to England, where his requests were heard, though he never received his hoped-for reward for discovering the Northwest Passage.
+Carver's cartographic information was passed to Robert Sayer, who incorporated some of it into his maps.
+While in England, Carver also completed his memoirs, published in 1778 as Travels through the Interior Parts of North America, in the Years 1766, 1767 and 1768.
 He died one year later in 1780.
-In 1804, several of carver's descendants portioned the U.S. Congress for ownership of a large supposed grant in Wisconsin and Minnesota – apparently given to him by the Sioux while he was exploring the region.
-The U.S. Congress ultimately denied the claims and the (probably) fraudulent grants were formally voided.
+In 1804, several of Carver's descendants portioned the U.S. Congress for ownership of an extensive land grant in Wisconsin Territory - the Carver Grant - apparently ceded to him by the Sioux in exchange for 'many gifts'.
+The U.S. Congress denied the (probably) fraudulent claims, and the grant was voided despite appearing on maps well into the 1840s.
 Learn More...

 Source